The Craft · Pashwrap

 Hand-Spinning

-The most critical stage โ and the one no machine can replace
+The most critical stage — and the one no machine can replace

-Pashmina fiber at 12โ14 microns is too delicate for any spinning machine โ the mechanical tension required to draw it into yarn breaks the fiber before it can be twisted.
-Every Pashwrap piece is spun by hand on the traditional yinder wheel, by skilled artisans โ predominantly women โ working across the Kashmir Valley.
+Pashmina fiber at 12–14 microns is too delicate for any spinning machine — the mechanical tension required to draw it into yarn breaks the fiber before it can be twisted.
+Every Pashwrap piece is spun by hand on the traditional yinder wheel, by skilled artisans — predominantly women — working across the Kashmir Valley.

+The spinner's hands apply the minimum tension necessary to draw the fiber into a continuous, even yarn.
+A skilled spinner producing full-time generates enough yarn for approximately one scarf per week.
 This is why a product claiming to be Pashmina but machine-spun cannot be genuine Pashmina.
 The fiber itself makes it impossible.

 Step 05